 \begin{lem} Given two linear orders $B, L$, with $|L| < |B| < g(r)$ for some $r > 0$ then there is a sentence with $r$ quantifiers that distinguishes $B$ from $L$. \end{lem}

 \begin{proof} If there is a sentence with $r-1$ quantifiers that distinguishes $B$ from $L$, there is obviously a sentence with $r$ quantifiers that does the same.
 Hence, we only need to verify the lemma for the case $g(r-1) \leq |L| < |B| < g(r)$.
-This is the range of values of $|L|$ and $|B|$ for which we have not resolved how many quantifiers suffice to separate $B$ from $L$, and hence why we call this section ``Filling in the Gaps.''
+This is the range of values of $|L|$ and $|B|$ for which we have not resolved how many quantifiers suffice to separate $B$ from $L$.

 We will demonstrate the conclusion of the lemma using a combination of explicit sentences and Spoiler winning strategies.
 It is not possible to have $|L| < |B| < g(1)$, so that case is handled.
 For $g(2)$ the only possibility is $|L| = 0, |B| = 1$, which is covered by $g(1) = 1$.
 Next, for $g(3)$, the cases covered by the lemma are those given in the table below.